yshamin/tsf/examples/interceptors/README.txt

      cd client ; mvn exec:java
   * From within the OSGi container
      From the OSGi command line, run:
-	install mvn:com.talend.sf.examples.jaxws-jms-spec/jms-spec-common/1.0
+	install mvn:com.talend.sf.examples.interceptors/interceptors-common/1.0
-        install mvn:com.talend.sf.examples.jaxws-jms-spec/jms-spec-client/1.0
+        install mvn:com.talend.sf.examples.interceptors/interceptors-client/1.0
-     That should print out the bundle ID for the server bundle.
+     That should print out the bundle ID for the client bundle.
 From the OSGi command line, then run
-        start 115
+        start 116
-     where 115 is the bundle ID number that was printed during install.
+     where 116 is the bundle ID number that was printed during install.